clingen-data-model/allele/source/allele/resource/simple_allele/index.md

 definition
 : The set of Identifiers used to name this SimpleAllele.
 May be as simple as a set of one single Identifier distinguishing the SimpleAllele in the implementing system, or may expansively include the name of all SimpleAlleles in all implementing systems.

+type
+: Identifier

+multiplicity
+: 0..*

 #### canonicalAllele

 {:.dl-horizontal}
 definition
-: The CanonicalAllele resource to which this SimpleAllele maps.
+: The CanonicalAllele resource to which this SimpleAllele maps. a

+type
+: CanonicalAllele

+multiplicity
+: 0..1

 #### simpleAlleleType